Course Listing

 - Online

 An applied research methods course specifically focused on how to conduct case law data collection and analysis using online legal databases.
 Topics covered may include Charter cases, human rights tribunal cases, and criminal trial/sentencing decisions.
-Prerequisite: 10.0 university credits including SOCI 2150Y, and 2.0 3000 level credits of which at least 1.0 must be SOCI.
+Prerequisite: 10.0 university credits including one of SOCI 3151H or CRIM 3650H and 2.0 additional credits at the 3000 level of which at least 1.0 must be SOCI and/or CRIM.

 Cross-listed: CRIM-4110H